1991 NBA Finals: Aftermath

+President George H. W. Bush welcomes members of the 1991 NBA Champion Chicago Bulls, including Craig Hodges, to the White House.

+During the Bulls White House visit in 1991, guard Craig Hodges wore a dashiki and delivered a letter to President George H.W.
+Bush criticizing his administration's treatment of minorities and the poor.
+Hodges believed this act of activism, along with his outspokenness, led to him being blackballed from the NBA shortly after in 1992.

 The Bulls’ victory in the 1991 Finals started a dynasty that lasted until 1998.
 They continued their dominance over the NBA the next year, as they knocked off the Portland Trail Blazers in six games to repeat as champions.

 The Lakers' Showtime era would end on November 7, 1991, as Magic Johnson announced his retirement due to the HIV virus.
 He did, however, play in the 1992 NBA All-Star Game and eventually with the Dream Team in the 1992 Summer Olympics.
 The Lakers would decline in the years following Magic's retirement, being eliminated in the first round of the playoffs two straight years (1992 – 1993) before missing the playoffs entirely in 1994.
-The Lakers would eventually return to the Finals in 2000, knocking off the Reggie Miller-led Indiana Pacers in six games, which marked the start of a new dynasty for the franchise.
+The Lakers would eventually return to the Finals in 2000, knocking off the Reggie Miller-led Indiana Pacers in six games, which marked the start of a new dynasty for the franchise led by stars Shaquille O'Neal and Kobe Bryant.

 Many of the Showtime era would stick around in the organizations after their playing careers were done.
-Magic Johnson coached the Lakers briefly in 1994 and ran the team as president of basketball operations from 2017-2019; Byron Scott coached many teams in the NBA, but coached the Lakers from 2014-2016; Larry Drew coached the team as an assistant from 1992-1999; James Worthy has been a studio analysts for the Lakers since 1998 over the various networks the team has been on over the years; and Mychal Thompson has been the radio color commentator for the team since 2003.
+Magic Johnson coached the Lakers briefly in 1994 and ran the team as president of basketball operations from 2017 to 2019; Byron Scott coached many teams in the NBA, but coached the Lakers from 2014 to 2016; Larry Drew coached the team as an assistant from 1992 to 1999; James Worthy has been a studio analysts for the Lakers since 1998 over the various networks the team has been on over the years; and Mychal Thompson has been the radio color commentator for the team since 2003.
 Norm Nixon and Kurt Rambis, players not on the 1991 Finals team but recognizable from their Showtime era days, also took jobs in and around the organization.
 Nixon was studio color analyst for all Lakers home games for Fox Sports West for a number of years.
-Rambis had a short-lived stint as head coach in 1999, was an also an assistant coach throughout multiple stints over 15 years, and senior basketball adviser in the front office since 2018.
+Rambis had a short-lived stint as head coach in 1999, was an assistant coach throughout multiple stints over 15 years, and senior basketball adviser in the front office since 2018.

-Phil Jackson would later coach to Lakers from 1999-2011 after the Bulls dynasty ran its course in 1998, leading the Lakers to five championships over the course of two separate stints.
+Phil Jackson would later coach to Lakers from 1999 to 2004 and 2005 to 2011 after the Bulls dynasty ran its course in 1998, leading the Lakers to five championships over the course of those two stints.